 Fashioned Spaces: This unit will offer an opportunity to reflect on your developing practise, and consider how your work is situated with regards to contemporary fashion image making, and dissemination.
 The unit will offer you the opportunity to showcase your specialist creative practice, and curate, produce and display your innovative body of work within a specific context.

 Media Placement: This unit aims to develop your professional skills within an industry environment.
 On your placement, you will be able to experience the pace, atmosphere and discipline of working in the industry, gaining practical experience of the associated roles, functions and operations.
-With guidance from LCF Careers, you will be expected to engage and be proactive in securing your own work experience that is suitable to your own personal development, skills, course requirements and career aspirations.
+With guidance from LCF Graduate Futures, you will be expected to engage and be proactive in securing your own work experience that is suitable to your own personal development, skills, course requirements and career aspirations.

 The Fashion Image Futures unit will require you to consider your personal interest and approach to fashion image generation and dissemination producing content for contemporary fashion media sites.
 You will consider contemporary platforms and their appropriate processes to inform your individual direction for your creative and intellectual investigation.
 Reflection on previous work will help you to consider your practice and potential direction for your future in the fashion industry.